SallyHaefling/searchy-syns/README.md

 ## Abstract:

 As my final project at Turing School of Software & Design, we were given a take home challenge to create a single-page application (using the Merriam-Webster Thesaurus API) in Vue.js that allows users to find synonyms for a word they search.
-This was my very first exposure to Vue.js and we were given 4 days to complete this project.
+This was my very first exposure to Vue.js and we were given instruction to complete this project without any Vue lessons and completely solo (no pairing/additional guidance).

 ## Project setup: